Aptos Wildfire Defense

 Aptos occupies a unique fire position on the California coast.
 Most days, the marine layer keeps humidity high enough to suppress ignition.
 But when offshore Diablo winds push that marine layer out, as they did during the 2020 CZU fire and the 2008 Martin Fire, the same redwood-filled canyons that feel cool and damp become high-velocity fire chimneys.
 The Aptos Hills neighborhood, Forest Lakes, and upper Valencia Road all sit in terrain where fire runs uphill at 3-4 times its speed on flat ground.
 The CZU fire burned to within two miles of the Aptos Village before marine air returned.

-Find out what wildfire risk models flag on your Aptos property.
-Roof, vents, defensible space, and insurance documentation.
-Results in minutes.
+See what California wildfire codes require for your Aptos property.
+Covers roof, vents, defensible space, and insurance paperwork.
+Get your report in minutes.

 CAL FIRE Risk Designation